frankc60/onday/README.md

 ![npm](https://img.shields.io/npm/v/onday)
 ![npm bundle size](https://img.shields.io/bundlephobia/min/onday)

-Returns a random one-line information on a historical event that happened on the given date ( day and month ).
+Returns a random one sentence about a historical event that happened on the given date ( day and month ).

 ## Install